-Birthdays: Singer Gloria Gaynor -- she has survived -- she's 67; she was Valerie Harper's character's younger sister Brenda in the sitcom Rhoda but is now best known as the voice of Marge Simpson, actress Julie Kavner is 66; from The Pretenders, Chrissie Hynde is 65; Arnold Becker on L.A.
-Law, actor Corbin Bernsen is 62; and songwriter Diane Warren is 60.
+Birthdays: Singer Gloria Gaynor -- she has survived for 68 years today; she was Valerie Harper's character's younger sister Brenda in the sitcom Rhoda but is now best known as the voice of Marge Simpson, actress Julie Kavner is 67; from The Pretenders, Chrissie Hynde is 66; the epitome of a one-hit wonder -- remember Feelings? -- singer Morris Albert is 66; Arnold Becker on L.A.
+Law, actor Corbin Bernsen is 63; and songwriter Diane Warren is 61.

 Today is Buddy Holly Day.
 He was born Charles Harden Holley -- spelled H-O-L-L-E-Y -- in Lubbock, Texas, on this date in 1935.
 His name was misspelled -- dropping the E -- on his first recording contract, so he kept it that way.
 Today is Google Day.
 On this date in 1998, Sergey Brin and Larry Page incorporated the internet search company at Menlo Park, California.
 The test search engine was doing some 10,000 searches a day.
 A year later it was doing three million searches a day.
 Today is National Salami Day.
 Today is also Neither Rain Nor Snow Day.
 Here's the lowdown: Neither Rain Nor Snow Day celebrates the opening of the New York Post Office building on this day in 1914.
 This following inscription was inscribed on the building: "Neither snow nor rain not heat nor gloom of night, stays these couriers from the swift completion of their appointed rounds."
 A lot of people assume the inscription represents the Post Office motto.
 This assumption is incorrect.
 But, this inscription is very close to the old Pony Express rider's motto.
 Which leads to another misconception.
 The Pony Express was not a government funded predecessor to today's Post Office.
 The Pony Express was a courier and message delivery service that was privately owned and funded.